Eric-Bradford/TS-EMO/README.md

   publisher={Elsevier}
 }

-D. Helmdach, P. Yaseneva, K. P. Heer, A. M. Schweidtmann and A. A. Lapkin, [A Multiobjective Optimization Including Results of Life Cycle Assessment in Developing Biorenewables-Based Processes](https://onlinelibrary.wiley.com/doi/abs/10.1002/cssc.201700927), ChemSusChem, vol. 10, no. 18, pp. 3632-3643, 2017.
+D. Helmdach, P. Yaseneva, K. P. Heer, A. M. Schweidtmann, and A. A. Lapkin, [A Multiobjective Optimization Including Results of Life Cycle Assessment in Developing Biorenewables-Based Processes](https://onlinelibrary.wiley.com/doi/abs/10.1002/cssc.201700927), ChemSusChem, vol. 10, no. 18, pp. 3632-3643, 2017.

 <a name="Helmdach2017">
 </a>